-Description of the Capital Instrument Dec 31, 2018 Dec 31, 2017 Assigned Capital DB Colombo, being a branch of Deutsche Bank AG Frankfurt, is provided assigned capital to support both business requirements and maintain minimum regulatory capital requirements.
+Description of the Capital Instrument Dec 31, 2023 Dec 31, 2022 Assigned Capital DB Colombo, being a branch of Deutsche Bank AG Frankfurt, is provided assigned capital to support both business requirements and maintain minimum regulatory capital requirements.
 It is consequently governed by the laws and regulations of the Central Bank of Sri Lanka.
-Amount Recognised in Regulatory Capital (in LKR '000 as at the Reporting Date) 4,410,461 4,410,461 Accounting Classification Equity Equity Reserve Fund This represents accumulated annual transfer of 5 % of profits after tax as required under Section 20 (1) of the Banking Act No. 30 of 1988.
-Amount Recognised in Regulatory Capital (in LKR '000 as at the Reporting Date) 641,506 619,600 Accounting Classification Equity Equity Retained Earnings This represents all unremitted /audited profits of DB Colombo Amount Recognised in Regulatory Capital (in LKR '000 as at the Reporting Date) 1,126,404 2,152,607 Accounting Classification Equity Equity Accumulated Other Comprehensive Income (OCI) This represents reserves created on changes in Fair Value of Available-for-Sale instruments, Acturial loss on defined benefit plans and related taxes.
-Amount Recognised in Regulatory Capital (in LKR '000 as at the Reporting Date) - - Accounting Classification Equity Equity General and other Disclosed Reserves This represents all amounts due to DB Group which cannot be paid due to the threshold imposed by the Central Bank of Sri Lanka.
+4.440.404 4.440.404 Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) 4,410,461 4,410,461 Accounting Classification Equity Equity Reserve Fund This represents accumulated annual transfer of 5 % of profits after tax as required under Section 20 (1) of the Banking Act No. 30 of 1988.
+Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) 1,220,019 963,822 Accounting Classification Equity Equity Retained Earnings This represents all unremitted /audited profits of DB Colombo Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) 9,587,611 6,419,206 Accounting Classification Equity Equity Accumulated Other Comprehensive Income (OCI) This represents reserves created on changes in Fair Value of Available-for- Sale instruments, Actuarial loss on defined benefit plans and related taxes.
+Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) (22,703) (22,703) Accounting Classification Equity Equity General and other Disclosed Reserves This represents all amounts due to DB Group which cannot be paid due to the threshold imposed by the Central Bank of Sri Lanka and FCY payment restrictions.
 Unpaid amounts have been transferred to a "Special Reserve" with due approval from the regulators.
-Amount Recognised in Regulatory Capital (in LKR '000 as at the Reporting Date) 3,743,213 3,743,213 Accounting Classification Equity Equity
+Amount Recognized in Regulatory Capital (in LKR '000 as at the Reporting Date) 9,214,213 8,709,569 Accounting Classification Equity Equity